This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 We use the deep litter method which is a very low-maintenance choice for keeping a coop clean.

 Hemp bedding is more absorbent and less-acidic than pine bedding allowing it to decompose even better than pine shavings would.
-It’s worked well in a thick layer in our coop, and we can put it in a compost pile later.
+It is also known for deterring parasites like mites and lice.

-We’ve seen this bedding at some feed stores, but it’s usually sold in a small amount and is fairly expensive.
-For this reason, we prefer to buy a bale on Amazon when we need more.
+We’ve seen hemp bedding at some feed stores, but it’s usually sold in a small amount and is fairly expensive.
+For this reason, we have purchased bales on Amazon in the past.

 We have loved this waterer for many reasons: